top of page

 Fall 2024

 One current issue that deaf students and the field of educational interpreting face is the lack of standardization in state requirements for school interpreters.
-With each state able to set its own standards, there is variation across the board that can negatively impact deaf students' access to education.
+This issue illustrates how differences in policy and regulation across states can directly shape the educational access deaf and hard of hearing students receive.
+Because each state is able to set its own standards, there is significant variation across the country, which can negatively impact deaf students’ access to education.
+This is an issue that requires ongoing awareness from school interpreters, as state regulations and professional expectations continue to evolve.
 State requirements vary in the required scores on the Educational Interpreter Performance Assessment (EIPA).
-For example, five states require a 3.0 score, twenty-two states require a 3.5 score, fourteen states require a 4.0 score, four states have regulations but do not use the EIPA, and five states plus DC don’t have regulations (NAIE, 2023).
-For reference, an interpreter who scores a 3.0 on the assessment is recommended by the EIPA raters to interpret only in supervised situations.
-At the same time, they continue to further their education in interpreting.
-The EIPA raters say an interpreter who scores a 4.0 on the assessment is competent and skilled enough to navigate most classroom conversations (EIPA, n.d.).
+For example, five states require a score of 3.0, twenty-two states require a 3.5, fourteen states require a 4.0, four states have regulations but do not use the EIPA, and five states, plus Washington, DC, do not have interpreter regulations at all (NAIE, 2023).
+For reference, an interpreter who scores a 3.0 on the assessment is recommended by EIPA raters to interpret only in supervised situations while continuing to further their education in interpreting.
+In contrast, an interpreter who scores a 4.0 is considered competent and skilled enough to navigate most classroom conversations independently (EIPA, n.d.).
 The NAIE Professional Guidelines for Interpreting in Educational Settings state that qualified school interpreters should score a 4.0 on the EIPA and pass the EIPA written exam (NAIE, 2019).

 References

 Educational Interpreter Performance Assessment. (n.d.).
-Profile of skills at each rating level of the EIPA.
-Classroom Interpreting.
+Profile of skills at each rating level of the EIPA [PDF].
+Classroom

 National Association of Interpreters in Education.
 (2019).
 Professional guidelines for interpreting in educational settings (1st ed.).